DBT Therapy Orlando: Working with Anxiety and Eating Disorders

 Often, with anxiety, our minds are focusing on the past or the future.
 The “should haves...” or the “what ifs…”

-With DBT, we can teach our mind to stay in the present, in the here and the now, and take things one step at a time so that life doesn’t feel so overwhelming.
-It teaches us to validate our emotional mind and to strengthen our logical mind so that we can combine the two, what is called the Wise Mind in the DBT terms, to make choices not solely based on our emotions.
+With DBT, we can teach our minds to stay in the present, in the here and the now, and take things one step at a time so that life doesn’t feel so overwhelming.
+It teaches us to validate our emotional mind and to strengthen our logical mind so that we can combine the two, what is called the Wise Mind in DBT terms, to make choices not solely based on our emotions.
 Reacting to our emotions can lead us to create more “should have” worries which then increases our anxiety around our ability to handle the future “what ifs.”

 Chain Analysis, a technique to understand our behavior, helps us to validate our anxious responses, especially when we become more aware of our vulnerabilities in the moment that made us less able to cope with the situation and the emotions that came up with it.

-How can DBT be helpful with eating disorders?
+How can DBT be Helpful with Eating Disorders?

 Often times when someone is struggling with an eating disorder, the brain isn’t receiving the nourishment that it needs to be able to regulate their emotions.
-DBT provides clients the skills that can support them to be more in tune with what is happening in their body, allowing them to take a step back and ground themselves, then being able to address the situation more effectively.
+DBT provides clients with the skills that can support them to be more in tune with what is happening in their body, allowing them to take a step back and ground themselves, then being able to address the situation more effectively.

-STOP (stop, take a step back, observe, proceed mindfully)
+• STOP (stop, take a step back, observe, proceed mindfully)

-TIPP (temperature, intense exercise, paced breathing, paired muscle relaxation)
+• TIPP (temperature, intense exercise, paced breathing, paired muscle relaxation)

-ACCEPTS (activities, contributing, comparisons, emotions, pushing away, thoughts, sensations)
+• ACCEPTS (activities, contributing, comparisons, emotions, pushing away, thoughts, sensations)

 DBT can help someone with unhealthy relationship patterns because it teaches skills that are important to have when forming healthy relationships with others.
+DBT helps to teach assertiveness skills, helps to reduce defensiveness between loved ones, and helps a person to be able to speak their needs.

 DEAR MAN is a communication format that is used in DBT that can help a person express their needs and desires.
 DEAR MAN stands for: describe, express, assert, reinforce, mindful, appear, negotiate.

 GIVE and FAST are also DBT skills that are implemented to support the skill of maintaining healthy relationships while continuing to honor your own boundaries and needs.
 GIVE stands for: gentle, interested, validate, and easy manor.
-FAST stands for: be fair, no apologies, stick to values, and be truthful.
+FAST stands for: be fair, no apologies, stick to values and be truthful.

 Using the TIPP skill set can help a person feel more calm in times of distress.